p2p-org/ethereum_apr_calculator/README.md

-## Visualisation of APR calculator in Ethereum
+## Visualization of APR calculator in Ethereum

 - To install all requirements:
 `pip install -r requirements.txt`